agrunes/SnowModel/README.md

 Rain occurs at temperatures above **+2&deg;C** and snow occurs below this threshold.
 No mixed precipitation occurs.
     *The value of this threshold may be adjusted in the [code/micromet_code.f](relative_link) file.
 2. **`snowfall_frac` = 2.0: Hyperbolic tangent function, air-temperature only [(Dai, 2008)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008GL033295)**
-Rain vs. snow is determined based on a hyperbolic tangent function to represent the snowfall fraction (F) as a function of only air temperature (T~air~) as shown in the following equation.
+Rain vs. snow is determined based on a hyperbolic tangent function to represent the snowfall fraction (F) as a function of only air temperature (T<sub>air</sub>) as shown in the following equation.
 Here, mixed precipitation may occur at near-freezing temperatures.

 $F[T_air] = a[tanh(b(T_air-c))-d]$

 *where a, b, c, and d were set to −0.482292, 0.7205, 1.1662, and 1.0223, respectively.*

 3. **`snowfall_frac` = 3.0: T~air~-RH bivariate logistic regression model [(Jennings et al., 2018)](https://www.nature.com/articles/s41467-018-03629-7)**
 Rain vs. snow is determined based on the calculated probability of snow occurring.
-The following equation calculates the probability of snow occurring (*p(snow)*) as a function of air temperature (T~air~) and RH.
+The following equation calculates the probability of snow occurring (*p(snow)*) as a function of air temperature (T<sub>air</sub>) and RH.
 Precipitation is classified as snow when the probability of snow occurring is greater than or equal to 50%, and classified as rain when less than 50%.

 ###### **Adjustments were made to SnowModel MicroMet code to include RH in the calculation of the rain-snow partitioning.*